General

 Range and Habitat

 Semipalmated Sandpiper: Breeds in lower Arctic regions from western Alaska to Labrador.
-Migrates through the interior and along the Atlantic coast to reach its wintering grounds, which extend from the southern U.S. to South America.
+Migrates through central North America to the Atlantic coast to reach its wintering grounds, which extend from the extreme southern U.S. to the Caribbean Islands and South America.
 Preferred habitats include shorelines and mudflats.

 Breeding and Nesting